 SAST (static application security testing) is another common method of security testing.
-It takes effectively the opposite approach to DAST.
+It takes effectively the opposite approach to dynamic testing.
 Where DAST considers an app as an attacker might - from the outside in - SAST looks at the code itself.
 This approach gives it a different set of benefits and drawbacks.

 The main problem here is that because SAST doesn't actually execute any code, it can only see what "might" be going on.
 This means that in general, SAST will produce a larger, noisier set of results than DAST.
 This noise comes in the form of false positives.
 Among these will be real vulnerabilities - but it costs time and money to determine which they are.

 Want to learn more about web application security testing?

 OAST improves the results returned by DAST security testing.
 In many ways, it is itself a dynamic method, albeit one that can see "around corners".
 This is because "dynamic application security testing" really just denotes a test that can't see the inner workings of an application.
 This could also describe OAST.

 Conventional dynamic testing is elegant in its simplicity.
 In essence it sends payloads to a target application and analyses the responses that come back - just like a real attacker might:

 When you send a DAST payload and your target comes back to you with a response suggesting a vulnerability, you can be pretty sure it's real.
 Dynamic testing has achieved the success it has, because it works well in these situations.